stefan-wuensch/tmp/README.md

 (Monitoring a Replica RDS can be done as well, but it's not included in this document.)

-This is an example of a website Stack with a clearly-marked Master and Replica RDS Instance:
+In this tutorial we have a website Stack with a clearly-marked Master and Replica RDS Instance:

 ![](https://github.com/HUIT-Systems-Management-Linux-UNIX/Cloud_Monitoring_Services/blob/master/Documentation/Images/rds-2b.png)

-In this case **copy the _Physical ID_ for the MasterDB** (in this example `HUIT-Nagios-CloudWatch-BootcampMasterDatabase`). <br>
+In this case **copy the _Physical ID_ for the MasterDB** (in this example `AWSbootcampDemoMasterDatabase`). <br>
 That's your value for **MasterDB**.<br>
 ![](https://github.com/HUIT-Systems-Management-Linux-UNIX/Cloud_Monitoring_Services/blob/master/Documentation/Images/rds-2c.png)